ZenarchistCode/ZenImmersiveChatHUD/readme.txt

 Install this mod like any other mod - copy it into your server folder and add it to your mods list.
 Make sure to copy the .bikey into your server keys if you're not using a server management tool like OmegaManager which does that automatically.

 This mod must be installed on both server and client.

+Bonus setting: if you run Syberia or some other mod that changes the player's character name to be different to their Steam profile name, check the Extras folder for an example of how to override the player name in text chat with this mod.

 Repack & Source Code: